A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Challenges and Future Directions

+\textbf{Ethical and Safety Considerations in KB-VQA.} The deployment of KB-VQA systems in real-world raises important ethical and safety concerns.
+First, privacy risks may arise when systems retrieve or reason over sensitive content or external knowledge sources containing personal or proprietary information.
+Second, KB-VQA systems are vulnerable to misinformation propagation when retrieved knowledge is biased, potentially leading to factually incorrect or misleading answers.
+These risks are further amplified when LLMs are used as implicit knowledge sources.
+Third, biases present in visual data, KBs, or retrieval mechanisms may be inherited and reinforced during reasoning, resulting in unfair outputs.
+Nevertheless, systematically evaluating ethical risks and ensuring reliable and safe KB-VQA systems remain open challenges that warrant further investigation.

+\textbf{Unified Benchmark.} While earlier KB-VQA datasets relied on closed KBs, recent benchmarks have shifted toward open-domain retrieval and complex reasoning with various focuses, leading to different and less fair comparisons.
+Additionally, the performance and efficiency of many LLM-based KB-VQA methods are largely determined by their backbone models, yet inference cost and latency are rarely reported in a standardized manner.
+Some prior works on agent-based and iterative RAG frameworks~\cite{Hu2023AVIS:Agent} also explicitly identify high latency as their key limitations.
+This further underscores the need for standardized evaluation of efficiency, which remains an open challenge and is critical for real-world deployment.

+\textbf{Hallucinations in KB-VQA.} As LLMs increasingly shape KB-VQA systems, hallucinations originating from their latent space remain underexplored.
+Although retrieval-augmented methods are widely adopted to ground answer generation in explicit evidence, hallucination is rarely addressed as a standalone research problem.
+Most existing approaches mitigate it implicitly through retrieval grounding or structured reasoning, without explicit detection or correction mechanisms.
+Developing hallucination-aware KB-VQA frameworks, including reliable detection, therefore remains significant.~Future research should leverage specialized evaluation paradigms, such as~\cite{Moratelli2026BenchmarkingModels}, which is a benchmark that actively assesses models' ability to ``deflect" or remain silent when external knowledge is insufficient.
+Integrating such metrics will be crucial for developing KB-VQA systems that prioritize grounded factual consistency over speculative generation.

+\textbf{Challenges in Practical Deployment.} While KB-VQA architectures have advanced, specialized sectors present unique hurdles that prevent easy real-world deployment.
+Taking healthcare as an example, where medical images are often captured in special modalities, significant modifications to image processing modules are required to capture the key visual features for differential diagnosis.
+Furthermore, the ``black-box" nature of neural reasoning poses ethical risks, as medical practitioners require verifiable evidence and right-to-explanation for any AI-suggested diagnosis.
+To address these gaps, specialized research is emerging~\cite{Lin2023MedicalSurvey,Zi2025RSVLM-QA:Answering}, utilizing domain-specific designs to better align multimodal evidence.
+Future work should continue toward building specialized methods, as well as general-purpose KB-VQA techniques that can benefit downstream specialized applications.

-\textbf{Reasoning over heterogeneous information.} A core challenge in KB-VQA is reasoning over heterogeneous sources—structured graphs, unstructured text, and multimodal data.
-Existing methods often rely on a single knowledge source, limiting their ability to handle diverse inputs and resolve knowledge conflicts.
-Future research should focus on multi-source knowledge fusion, conflict resolution, and noise mitigation in multi-stage pipelines.
-Techniques such as graph-based reasoning and transformer-based models hold promise for improving retrieval, alignment, and inference, ultimately enhancing answer reliability and interpretability.
+\textbf{Reasoning over heterogeneous KBs.} Existing methods often leverage a single knowledge source, which limits their ability to handle diverse inputs and effectively resolve conflicting information.
+Future research could therefore focus on multi-source knowledge fusion strategies that can integrate heterogeneous knowledge, along with robust mechanisms for conflict resolution to improve reliability and robustness.